MaxHalford/yamp/README.md

 Naturally, you can run `yamp -h` to see what options are available.
 ## Style guide

-Again, `yamp` is opinionated and has its own style.
 As a general rule, the docstrings are expected the `numpydoc style guide`.
 There are just a few extra rules to take into account.

 For examples, you may look at [River's source code](https://github.com/online-ml/river/tree/master/river) and check the docstrings therein.

 ### Parameter typing

-Parameter types should not documented.
+Parameter types should not be documented.
 Instead, they are deduced from the type hints.

 **❌ Bad**